wp-plugins/amr-users/readme.txt

 *   scroll further till you see the "filter" section - if Input Validation and Filtering is enabled, then you are all set!.

 == Changelog ==
+= Version 3.0 =
+*   Add: search within cache.
+*   Add: bulk delete from selection
+*   Add: filter the list from the url query parameters, hide or show the filter column ?filter=hide&column_name=value
+*   Add: front end download of csv file (public reports only)
+*   Add: per page specification from list
+*   Add: exclude some fields from all list configuration - slight reduction in memory, and simpler lists.
+*   Add: memory tracking code when cacheing when WP_DEBUG on
+*   Fix: pagination on last page not quite right - fixed.
+*   Change: if report not cached will rebuild in realtime immediately, do not have to request

 = Version 2.3.14 =
 *   removed use of WP_PLUGIN_URL and _DIR as when not defined, other constant setup went slightly wonky.
 *   also on some php hosts, the sequence of includes meant that the !function_exists test did not always work as expected.